seedubjay/seedubjay.github.io/_posts/2021-03-19-ab-testing.md

 <p><em>~ Footnote ~</em></p>

-<p>I have a small confession to make… You are currently taking part in an A/B test yourself.</p>
+<p>I have a small confession to make… You are actually taking part in an A/B test right now.</p>

 <p>(If you reload the page a few times you might spot what I've been testing in the first few paragraphs.)</p>